18 Most Popular European Horse Breeds

 Through selective breeding, breeders successfully resisted the pressure to generate a lighter horse, producing a robust draft horse with flexible flexibility.

-The Belgium draft horse still proves useful as labor horses, but in recent years they have acquired favor as show and leisure riding horses.
+The Belgium draft horse still proves useful as labor horses, but in recent years, it has acquired favor as show and leisure riding horses.

 18. Black Forest Horse